Course Title: Fashion Ethics

 Please read this RMIT Enrolment Procedure as it has important information regarding COVID vaccination and your study at RMIT: https://policies.rmit.edu.au/document/view.php?id=209.

 Please read the Student website for additional requirements of in-person attendance: https://www.rmit.edu.au/covid/coming-to-campus.

 Please check your Canvas course shell closer to when the course starts to see if this course requires mandatory in-person attendance.
 The delivery method of the course might have to change quickly in response to changes in the local state/national directive regarding in-person course attendance.

 Sem 1 2021,

 Course Coordinator: Dr Luise Adams

 Course Coordinator Location: B513 F01 R003

 Successful completion of SOCU2301 Fashion, Textiles, Place and Story.

 Alternatively, you may be able to demonstrate the required skills and knowledge before you start this course.

-This course critically examines the complex and interconnected production and consumption cycles of fashion, and their social and environmental impact and poses the question “what is the responsibility of the fashion industry to behave ethically?”
+This course introduces you to key ethical concepts and frameworks to critically examine the complex and interconnected production and consumption cycles of fashion industry, and their social and environmental impact.
+The course poses the question “what is the responsibility of the fashion industry to behave ethically?”